railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 .. figure:: images/create_new_db_web.png
    :align: center

-.. tip::  **Note** *Failure to create a database*
+.. note::  Failure to create a database

 	How do you know if you've successfully created your new database?
 	You're told if the database creation has been unsuccessful.
 	If you have entered a database name using prohibited characters (or no name, or too short a name) you will be alerted by the dialog box Bad database name! explaining how to correct the error.
-If you've entered the wrong super-administrator password or a name already in use (some names can be taken without your knowledge), you'll be alerted by the dialog box Error during database creation!
+	If you've entered the wrong super-administrator password or a name already in use (some names can be reserved without your knowledge), you'll be alerted by the dialog box **Error during database creation!**.

 Connect to the database \ ``openerp_ch01``\   that you just created, using the default administrator account.